 The injection quill is a precision-engineered mechanical device.
-As this device is widely used in the chemical injection process it is popularly known as chemical injection quills.
+As this device is widely used in the chemical injection process it is popularly known as the chemical injection quill.
 Various chemical industries use injection quills to provide an effective and safe means of injecting liquid chemicals into a vessel or pipeline system.
 They are usually a part of metering systems.

 Applications of Chemical Injection Quills

-Injection quills dose the chemical into the interior section of the flow and thereby keeping the chemical away from sidewall and fittings.
+Injection quills dose the chemical into the interior section of the flow and thereby keeping the chemical away from the sidewall and fittings.
 Chemical injection quills serve as an interface between the chemical feed line and the processing pipeline.
 The quill delivers the chemical efficiently into the interior of a process pipeline flow.
-Various chemical industries make use of chemical injection quills in applications like additive injection, bio-treatment, chemical injection, removal and separation process, etc.
+Various chemical industries make use of chemical injection quills in applications like additive injection, bio-treatment, chemical injection, removal and separation processes, etc.